Chapter 5:

 Vergil walked over to Nicolaus with a halfhearted smile.
 “I-I really a-am sorry.”

 “Don’t worry about it, man.”
-Nicolaus, in turn, smiled, having grown fond of Vergil, easily forgiving the young man.
+Nicolaus, in turn, smiled.
+He’d grown fond of Vergil, easily forgiving the teenager.

-“And trust me, you can’t just quit halfway through, you’ve got to get past the reactions and then it’ll show the footage properly.”
+“And trust me, you can’t just quit that shit halfway, you’ve got to get past the reactions and then it’ll show the footage properly.”

 “Huh…Oh, okay.
 I-I’ll watch it when I get home.”
-Nicolaus humbly replied, a bit shaken by Harper guessing he’d quit before finishing the video.
+Nicolaus humbly replied, mildly shaken by Harper guessing he’d quit before finishing the video.

 “Don’t worry about it.
 Verg, come on.”
-Harper grabbed Vergil by the arm and dragged him along just as Nicolaus’s phone began to buzz.
-He checked it expecting Amala, but it was a message from his sister’s boyfriend, Alonso.
+Harper grabbed Vergil by the arm and dragged him away.
+Nicolaus’s phone buzzed; checking it, he expected Amala, but it was a message from his sister’s boyfriend, Alonso.

 [Hello Nicolas, Dani was asking when you’d be home tonight.
 I’ll be making dinner; is there anything you’d like?]